EngineerBetter/concourse-up/README.md

 - One t2.medium for the Concourse web server
 - One m4.xlarge [spot](https://aws.amazon.com/ec2/spot/) instance used as a Concourse worker
-- Access via a load balancer over HTTP and HTTPS using a user-provided certificate, or an auto-generated self-signed certificate if one isn't provided.
+- Access via over HTTP and HTTPS using a user-provided certificate, or an auto-generated self-signed certificate if one isn't provided.

 ## Using a dedicated AWS IAM account